 When italics are used for emphasis within quotations, please ensure that you indicate whether the emphasis is from the original text or whether you are adding it to make a point.

 REFEREES

-The Journal of Fandom Studies is a refereed journal.
+Clothing Cultures is a refereed journal.
 Strict anonymity is accorded to both authors and referees.